Detection of Multiple Influential Observations on Model Selection: Funding

-\paragraph{Acknowledgments} Dongliang Zhang is partially supported by NIH grant R01MH129397 from the National Institute of Mental Health.
-Martin A.~Lindquist is supported in part by NIH grant R01 EB026549 from the National Institute of Biomedical Imaging and Bioengineering and R01MH129397 from the National Institute of Mental Health.
-Masoud Asgharian is supported by the Natural Science and Engineering Research Council of Canada (NSERC RGPIN-2018-05618)
+This work was supported, in part, by the National Institute of Mental Health (R01MH129397), the National Institute of Biomedical Imaging and Bioengineering (R01EB026549), and the Natural Science and Engineering Research Council of Canada (NSERC RGPIN-2018-05618).